Mattraks/delete-workflow-runs/README.md

 ### 9. `check_branch_existence`
 #### Required: NO
 If true, the removage of a workflow is skipped, when a run is attached to a existing branch.
-Set to true avoids that check runs are deleted and the checks are not more present.
+Set to true avoids that check runs are deleted and the checks are not more present. (excludes main)
+##

+### 10. `check_pullrequest_exist`
+#### Required: NO
+If true, the Runs will be checked for linkage to a PR.
 ##

 ## Examples
 ### In scheduled workflow, see [schedule event](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows#schedule).